DevLoversTeam/golang-interview-questions/README.en.md

 2. Mot on module boundary, not inside domain logic.

-3. For competitive scenarios, protect state test-double (`mutex`, atomics).
+3. For concurrent scenarios, protect test-double state (`mutex`, atomics).

 4. Do not duplicate the production logic in fake excessively - otherwise the tests become fragile.